 4. Third-Fourth-Fifth Party Vendors

-The Attack: As CTO Jason Wankovsky recently discussed in a CAMP IT Mindsight panel discussion, managing risk of third-, fourth-, and fifth-party vendors is a challenge.
+The Attack: Managing risk of third-, fourth-, and fifth-party vendors is a challenge.
 Though you may have strong protections in place in your own network, when you begin working with other vendors, you must also assess the cyber security threats to financial services of third-party agreements.
 If your partner is attacked by ransomware, how will that affect your bottom line?
 Will you be at risk, too?
 Who is responsible for protecting the network?

 5. Global Operational Risks